hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Quadrilles our ball room music have improved,
 >
-> The country dance monotony's removed.
+> The country dance monotony's[^244] removed.

->
+[^244]: It frequently occurs in English country dancing, that one tune is repeated for an hour and a half or two hours together, should the length of the set require it.

 > Bel.
 Besides those new quadrilles composed in France,
 >
 > What other sets in public do they dance?